 We are very early in our development efforts and have only one product candidate that has completed a Phase 1 clinical trial, marzeptacog alfa (activated).
 All our other product candidates are still in preclinical development.
-Following the Korean Ministry of Food and Drug Safety's approval in March 2017 of the IND application for CB 2679d/ISU304, we expect to advance CB 2679d/ISU304 into Phase 1/2 clinical trial in individuals with hemophilia B. We also expect to advance marzeptacog alfa (activated) into a Phase 2 clinical efficacy trial in individuals with hemophilia A or B with an inhibitor; however, the FDA may require additional pre-clinical testing before we are permitted to commence subcutaneous dosing trials of marzeptacog alpha (activated).
+We expect to advance marzeptacog alfa (activated) into a Phase 2 clinical efficacy trial in individuals with hemophilia A or B with an inhibitor and to advance CB 2679d/ISU304 into a Phase 1/2 clinical trial in individuals with hemophilia B. However, the FDA may require additional pre-clinical testing before we are permitted to commence subcutaneous dosing trials of marzeptacog alpha (activated), and the Korea Food and Drug Administration may require additional pre-clinical testing before subcutaneous dosing trials of CB 2679d/ISU304.
 Moreover, engineered protease biopharmaceuticals are a relatively new class of therapeutics.
 There can be no assurance as to the length of the trial period, the number of individuals the FDA will require to be enrolled in the trials to establish the safety, efficacy, purity and potency of the engineered protease products, or that the data generated in these trials will be acceptable to the FDA or foreign regulatory agencies to support marketing approval.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; - · protecting our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.
+- successful completion of preclinical studies and clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - · obtaining and maintaining healthcare coverage and adequate reimbursement; - · protecting our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.